mgholam/sqliteschema/README.md

 # SQLite Schema Syncer

-This tool will extract and sync sqlite database schema's non-destructivly.
+This tool will extract and sync sqlite database schema's non-destructively.
 - Tables will not be removed.
 - Columns will not be removed, only added.
 - If a database does not exist, it will be created.